coolbrett/espn-fantasy-basketball-discord-bot/README.md

 ### Setup
-- Once FBBot is in your server, use commands `help-setup` if your ESPN H2H Fantasy Basketball League is public
+- Once FBBot is in your server, use command `help-setup` if your ESPN H2H Fantasy Basketball League is public
 - If your ESPN H2H Fantasy Basketball League is private, then use command `help-setup-private`